sairamkiran9/network-emulator/README.md

 5. Difficulties that we have encountered during the development of the project

-    - Pending queue, when there were more than 5 ip-packets in the queue, not all packets are received at the destination.
-More interestingly only packets at even positions are received.
-So got into a dilemma and not able to figure out the issue.
-After ____ we are able to figure out that it's because of receiver buffer size in station.
-After increasing the buffer size the issue is resolved.
+    - When the pending queue had more than 5 IP packets, not all packets were reaching the destination.
+Interestingly, only packets at even positions were received.
+This posed a dilemma, and initially, we were unable to identify the issue.
+Later, we discovered that the problem was related to the receiver buffer size at the station.
+After increasing the buffer size, the issue was resolved.

 6. A LOG of the progress we make from time to time